 Always set the next (absolute) start time for the iteration from the the start time of the previous programmed iteration.

 Only use the real-time clock in scheduling tasks or events.

 Create management jobs that can monitor and detect

+Ensure that the behaviour of a virtualized application cannot be compromised by changes to the environment of the virtualized system.